Back Pain Clinic in Austin, TX

 Getting the right diagnosis and treatment

 Pain in the upper back or the mid back region usually improves with rest and mild medication and, when required, some simple therapies.
 Constant ache in the upper back should be attended to as it could be indicative of the associated cancer risk.

-Depending on the classification of the pain as well as the accompanying symptoms, a pain management specialist, orthopedic specialist, or a neurosurgeon at Advanced Pain Care may recommend a simple regime of; medication (anti-inflammatory medicines, muscle relaxants, etc.), lifestyle modifications, diet, exercise, therapy, application of hot/cold packs, and/or a procedure to relive the pain.
+Depending on the classification of the pain as well as the accompanying symptoms, a pain management specialist or a neurosurgeon at Advanced Pain Care may recommend a simple regime of; medication (anti-inflammatory medicines, muscle relaxants, etc.), lifestyle modifications, diet, exercise, therapy, application of hot/cold packs, and/or a procedure to relive the pain.

 In more serious conditions that are diagnosed using X-rays, MRIs, CT scans, electro myelogram, or a nerve conduction study to understand the extent of nerve damage.
 Treatment options vary from injection therapy such as nerve block injections, precision nerve injections, or epidural injections; to surgery to procedures such as spinal cord stimulation, radiofrequency ablation, and stronger medications.